 Dual analog sticks on either side extend significantly away from the console itself, for a superior feel under the thumbs and greater control, above SCEA's familiar D-pad and control buttons.
 The PS Vita includes both front- and rear-facing cameras, for simple still photo/video applications as well as in-game use, and a six-axis motion-sensing system: a three-axis gyroscope plus a three-axis accelerometer.
 There's also a three-axis electronic compass which--as I was reminded on a recent family trip--is a very handy doodad to have along.

-The hardware arrives with 16 gigabytes of embedded flash memory--14 of which are at our disposal upon first use--which can be expanded with one of Sony's new proprietary+-format flash memory wafers, known simply as the PlayStation Vita memory card.
+The hardware arrives with 512MB of RAM on board, which is enough to play most games but not enough to do much else.
+You'll definitely want to pick up a PlayStation Vita memory card, available in capacities of 4, 8, 16 or 32 GB.
+Our review sample came with a 16 GB card pre-installed -- 14 of which are at our disposal upon first use.
 We might be tempted to call this the successor to the Memory Stick PRO Duo card, except that the name of this little guy suggests some exclusivity with the handheld game console.
 This supplemental storage will surely be appreciated when we add content to the PS Vita, which can be accomplished in a number of ways.

 Fill 'Er Up